 Where you have consented to our use of your information, you also have the unrestricted right to withdraw that consent at any time.
 Withdrawing your consent means that we will stop processing the data that you had previously given us consent to use.
 There are no consequences for withdrawing your consent but in some circumstances, we may continue to store your information for one year after the recruitment process has finished, in the legitimate interests of the company, to protect against potential legal claims.

+We only keep your data for as long as we need it for and this will depend on whether or not you are successful in your application.
+If you are not successful we will routinely keep your data for up to three years once the recruitment exercise ends unless you specifically request deletion.
 At the end of this period, we will delete or destroy your data, unless you have already withdrawn your consent to our processing of your data in which case it will be deleted or destroyed upon your withdrawal of consent.

 If your application is successful, your data will be kept and transferred to the systems we administer for employees.
 We have a separate privacy notice for employees, which will be provided to you.